cp-algorithms/cp-algorithms/src/algebra/factorization.md

 This is an optimization of the trial division.
 Once we know that the number is not divisible by 2, we don't need to check other even numbers.
 This leaves us with only $50\%$ of the numbers to check.
-After checking 2, and determining it is an odd number, we can simply start with 3 and only count other odd numbers.
+After factoring out 2, and getting an odd number, we can simply start with 3 and only count other odd numbers.

 ```{.cpp file=factorization_trial_division2}
 vector<long long> trial_division2(long long n) {